Payment succeeded. Customer still has no access. Now what?

 Manual investigation

-Founder or engineer traces logs, checks queues, and wonders what is safe to run.
+Founder traces logs, checks queues, wonders what is safe to run.

 1

-Your app receives and verifies the Stripe webhook.
+Your app receives and verifies a Stripe or Shopify webhook.

 2

-One API call tells SendPromptly the event was accepted.
+One signal tells SendPromptly the event was durably accepted.

 3